wingersonMJ/Exercise_test_HRm/README.md

 | hads_depress_subscore, mean (SD) |      | 1         | 4.56 (3.23)    | 5.78 (2.88)    | 4.19 (3.26)    | **0.030** |
 | Diziness handicap score, mean (SD)|     | 2         | 23.17 (18.14)  | 36.00 (15.49)  | 19.29 (17.14)  | **<0.001**|
 | Neck disability index, mean (SD) |      | 14        | 11.59 (7.47)   | 16.75 (7.52)   | 10.04 (6.77)   | **0.001** |

+*One subject did not complete the intake form, so some of the categorical variables will be 1 short of N=101.*

 ---